GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 For each secret $s \in \{0, ..., 2052\}$:

 1. **Define the secret**: Set $a_0 = s$ in $GF(2053)$.
 2. **Sample random coefficients**: For a $k$-of-$n$ scheme, sample $(a_1, ..., a_{k-1})$ as cryptographically secure random integers from $\{0, ..., 2052\}$.
 The source of randomness may be an offline computer, a hardware entropy source, or a carefully designed physical procedure (e.g., dice).
-The paper assumes the availability of cryptographically secure randomness but does not prescribe a specific mechanism.
+The paper assumes the availability of cryptographically secure randomness but does not prescribe a specific mechanism; in the reference implementations this randomness is obtained from the host platform's CSPRNG (for example, `window.crypto.getRandomValues` in the HTML tool and `os.urandom` in the Python library), while fully manual workflows are expected to follow a published dice-based procedure that maps unbiased rolls to integers in $\{0, ..., 2052\}$.
 3. **Evaluate the polynomial**: For each share index $x \in \{1, 2, ..., n\}$, compute

    $$